 --

-Determine that the thing can and shall be done,
+Determine that the thing can and shall be done, and then we shall find the way.

 - Abraham Lincoln